Google Maps Know Before You Go (What It Means for Your Hearing Clinic)

 How the AI Generates Tips

 Google looks at three main sources.
 Your website gives it official information about services and policies.
 Your Google Business Profile confirms hours and basic details.
-Your reviews provide real-world language about what clients actually experience.
+Your reviews provide real-world language about what patients actually experience.

 When these sources align, Google gains confidence.
 It knows the information is accurate because multiple sources say the same thing.